-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF [X]THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) [] OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From to Commission File Number 1-6541 LOEWS CORPORATION (Exact name of registrant as specified in its charter) Delaware 13-2646102 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 667 Madison Avenue, New York, N.Y.
-10065-8087 (Address of principal executive offices) (Zip Code) (212) 521-2000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Loews Common Stock, par value \$0.01 per share New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [].
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Fiscal Year Ended December 31, 2010

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Transition Period From to

+Commission File Number 1-6541

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+requirements for the past 90 days.

+13-2646102 (I.R.S.
+Employer Identification No.)

+667 Madison Avenue, New York, N.Y.
+10065-8087 (Address of principal executive offices) (Zip Code) (212) 521-2000

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class

+Loews Common Stock, par value \$0.01 per share

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes Х

+No X Yes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing

+Yes Х

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes X

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [ ].

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-(Check one): Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Large accelerated filer Х Accelerated filer Non-accelerated filer Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+No X

 The aggregate market value of voting and non-voting common equity held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter was approximately \$10,445,000,000.

 As of February 1, 2011, there were 413,706,490 shares of Loews common stock outstanding.

+Yes

+Documents Incorporated by Reference: